 The mitochondria is the fuel supply that creates all the energy in the body.
 Supplements like Octacosanol, ribose, astragalosides, and robovits help increase energy right away and work on the mitochondrial level of the body.

 You can also assess lifestyle factors and routines in your home: turn off appliances an hour before bedtime, and make sure the bedroom is dark for sleeping.
-The bugs that live in the gut have a biorhythm, too, and if it isn’t aligned with ours, all sorts of things can go awry, including anxiety, depression, lack of sleep, and decreased focus and memory.
+The bugs that live in the gut have a biorhythm, too, and if it isn’t aligned with ours, all sorts of things can go awry, including anxiousness, low mood, lack of sleep, and decreased focus and memory.

 Gut health has a far reaching impact on how our cells communicate with each other and how our brain and immune systems function.
 By understanding how good gut bacteria facilitates cellular communication and how our diet supports them, people can shake off the brain fog they commonly feel after the holidays and find a renewed sense of focus and happiness.